Combined Bomber Offensive: Battle of Berlin

-The wording of both the Casablanca directive and the Pointblank directive allowed the Commander-in-Chief of RAF Bomber Command Arthur "Bomber" Harris sufficient leeway to continue the British campaign of night-time Area Bombardment against German industrial cities which targeted both the factories and - indirectly through destruction of housing - the factory workers.
+The wording of both the Casablanca directive and the Pointblank directive allowed Harris sufficient leeway to continue the British campaign of night-time Area Bombardment against German industrial cities which targeted both the factories and - indirectly through destruction of housing - the factory workers.

 Between 18 November 1943 and 31 March 1944, RAF Bomber Command fought the Battle of Berlin, a campaign of 16 major raids on the German capital, interspersed with many other major and minor raids across Germany to reduce the predictability of the British operations.
 In these 16 raids the RAF destroyed around 4,500 acres (18 km2) of Berlin for the loss of 300 aircraft.
 Harris had planned to reduce most of the city to rubble, break German morale and so win the war.
 During the period of the battle of Berlin, the British lost 1,047 bombers across all its bombing operations in Europe with a further 1,682 aircraft damaged, culminating in the disastrous raid on Nuremberg on 30 March 1944.
 The campaign did not achieve its strategic objective, and coupled with the RAF's unsustainable losses (7–12% of aircraft committed to the large raids), the official British historians identified it as an operational defeat for the RAF.
 At the end of Battle of Berlin, Harris was obliged to commit his heavy bombers to the Transport Plan attacks on lines of communications in France as part of the preparations for the Normandy Landings and the RAF would not return to begin the systematic destruction of Germany until the last quarter of 1944.